Updated on 5/20/2020 to incorporate updates on COVID-19.

 As with any companywide disaster, communication is key.
 Employees will want to know what you’re doing to limit the spread of the disease.
 If the office is closed, or temporarily relocated during the outbreak, you need to be able to alert them.
 Likewise, if there’s a flu outbreak in or near your community, you may want to reach out to your employees to encourage them to get vaccinated, and let them know where and how they can do so.

-Establish a companywide emergency communication system that allows you to send alerts and notifications to your entire workforce, as well as shareholders and others who need to be kept in the loop.
+Establish a companywide critical communications system that allows you to send alerts and messages to your entire workforce, as well as shareholders and others who need to be kept in the loop.
 This way, you can provide important information before, during, and after an outbreak, in order to ensure everyone knows the situation and what to do.
 Done properly, this will help minimize productivity loss and hopefully reduce the effects of the outbreak as well, by telling people how to stay safe.

 You never know when a disease outbreak may occur in your workplace or your community.
 The best thing you can do is simply be prepared.
 To learn more about how to prepare for an outbreak and create a management plan, download our white paper, Pandemic: Business Continuity Threat, Impact and Response.